MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Viewing-and-Managing-Updates.md

 1. In the WSUS administration console, expand the Updates node, and then click All Updates.

-2. By default, updates are displayed with their title, classification, installed\/not applicable percentage, and approval status.
-If you wish to display more or different update properties, right\-click the column heading bar and select the appropriate columns.
+2. By default, updates are displayed with their title, classification, installed/not applicable percentage, and approval status.
+If you wish to display more or different update properties, right-click the column heading bar and select the appropriate columns.

 3. To sort by different criteria, such as download status, title, classification, release date, or approval status, click the appropriate column heading.